EPA hits the road to seek input on power plant rules

-WASHINGTON The Environmental Protection Agency on Wednesday kicked off an 11-city "listening tour" as part of its effort to craft emissions rules for existing power plants under the Obama administration's strategy to address climate change.

-States that already have plans in place to cut carbon pollution are likely to make the case that their programs offer a viable model for others.
+WASHINGTON Oct 23 The U.S. states that already have a plan in place to cut carbon pollution from power plants are likely to make the case to regulators this week that their program offers a viable model for others to follow.

-The tour started in New York and Atlanta, with meetings wrapping up on November 8.
+The Environmental Protection Agency on Wednesday kicks off an 11-city "listening tour" as part of its effort to craft emissions rules for existing power plants.
+The tour starts in New York and Atlanta.
+Meetings will then be held from Boston to Seattle, wrapping up on Nov.
+8.

 The EPA will use a rarely employed section of the federal Clean Air Act, known as section 111(d), and will rely heavily on input from states to craft a flexible rule that can be applied to states with different energy profiles.